InteropIO/js-examples/README.md

 ### Shared Contexts Example

 Example of manipulating a context object that holds information about the current theme of **Glue42 Enterprise**.

+### Window Management Example

+Example of controlling the current or other Glue42 Windows.

+#### My Window

+Application demonstrating controlling the current Glue42 Window.

+#### Window Manipulation

+Application demonstrating opening and controlling Glue42 Windows.